umabhanu/leetcode-Problems/README.md

 Input: nums = [5,6,7,8,9,10], target = 7
 Output: [2,2]

-8. Anagram: compare two strings and print whether they are anagram to each other or not.
+8. Anagram: compare two strings and print whether they are anagram to each other or not.\
+9. Missing: Find one missing number in n elements